Fast Graphlet Transform of Sparse Graphs

 We start with graphs of paths and graphs of cycles, using matrix expressions and operations.
 Denote by $G(P_{\ell})$ the graph of length-$\ell$ paths over $G$ with weighted adjacency matrix $P_{\ell}$, $\ell > 0$.
 Element $P_{\ell}( i,j) $ is the number of length-$\ell$, simple (i.e., loop-less) paths between node $i$ and node $j$.
 Let $p_{\ell} = P_{\ell} \, e$.
 It represents the scalar function on $V$ such that $ p_{\ell}(i) $ is the total number of length-$\ell$ paths with node $i$ at one of the ends.
 In particular, $P_{1} = A$, $p_{1} = d_{1} $.
 We have

-where `diag' denotes the construction or extraction of a diagonal matrix.
-We describe the important fact that every edge $(i,j)\in E$ makes connection between node $j$ (node $i$) to the neighbors of node $i$ (node $j)$, not including itself. \begin{lemma}[Matrix of $2$-paths.]
+where `diag' denotes the construction of a diagonal matrix.
+We describe the following important fact. \begin{lemma}[Matrix of $2$-paths.]
 Matrix $P_2$ is the accumulation of 2-column contribution from each and every edge,